wagesj45/gray-duck-mail/code-documentation/EasyMailDiscussion.Web.Models/HomepageModel/README.md

 HomepageModel Class
 ===================
-A data model for the contacts page.
+A data model for the landing page.

 Inheritance Hierarchy